neomjs/neo/resources/data/deck/learnneo/pages/ComponentsAndContainers.md

         className: 'Example.view.MainView',
         layout   : 'fit', // If no configs are needed, simply use the ntype of the layout items    : [{
-            ntype : 'component',
+            ntype: 'component',
-            style: {backgroundColor: 'lightgreen'}, // The camel-cased property converts to the hyphated css style }]
+            style: {backgroundColor: 'lightgreen'}, // The camel-cased property converts to the hyphenated css style }]
     }
 }